Everyone knows that the best way to save on a city trip anywhere in the world is to buy a multi-attraction pass, and Dubai is no exception.

 Note that some attractions will require advance booking as they take place at designated times with limited daily numbers, such as a Desert Safari.
 Other activities and attractions you can use at your pleasure during your stay in Dubai.

-With the All-Inclusive Go Dubai pass, you can only visit each attraction once, and the ticket can not be transferred to another person or partially refunded once it’s been activated.
+With the All-Inclusive Go Dubai pass, you can only visit each attraction once.
+The ticket can not be transferred to another person or partially refunded once it’s activated.

 You have 14 days from when you first activate the ticket to use up your designated number of days, but no limit on how many attractions you see in one day.